The 20 Best CAPOS Syndrome Doctors Near Me in Oregon, US

 English

 Darshan Acharya is a Radiologist and a Neuroradiologist in Portland, Oregon.
 Dr. Acharya is rated as an Advanced provider by MediFind in the treatment of CAPOS Syndrome.
-His top areas of expertise are CAPOS Syndrome, Stroke, Scoliosis, and Relapsing Multiple Sclerosis (RMS).
+His top areas of expertise are CAPOS Syndrome, Scoliosis, Relapsing Multiple Sclerosis (RMS), and Subarachnoid Hemorrhage.

 Learn about our expert tiers